ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

     - columns of A are linearly dependent
     - there is an infinite number of solutions
       - there are "free columns" where there is no leading value of 1 for the corresponding row
+    - common where number of cols is greater than number of rows - "wide"
     - see [2.8 An Optimization-Centric View of Linear System](./CHAPTER_2.md)
       - for tall matrices w/ linearly independent cols:
         - most concise solution: